Kisheo/Kotlin-Webview-Example/README.md

 Screenshot 2
 ## Features

-1.Loads a web page into a WebView component
+1. Loads a web page into a WebView component

-2.Displays a progress bar while the page is loading
+2. Displays a progress bar while the page is loading

-3.Handles errors and displays appropriate messages
+3. Handles errors and displays appropriate messages

 ## Libraries